nzzdev/st-methods/README.md

 # st-methods

-This is where NZZ Storytelling describes methods and code used for our articles.
+This is where NZZ Visuals describes methods and code used for our articles.
 Each project has its own sub-repository with scripts and a README.md containing the following information:

 1. A concise summary of what the scripts do, and what for.